chrisgrieser/nvim-scissors/README.md

 is going to have `$TM_SELECTED_TEXT` replaced with your selection.

 ### Auto-triggered snippets (`Luasnip` only)
-While the VSCode snippet format does not support auto-triggered snippets, `LuaSnip` allows you to [specify auto-triggering in the VSCode-style JSON files by adding the `luasnip` key](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#vs-code).
+While the VS Code snippet format does not support auto-triggered snippets, `LuaSnip` allows you to [specify auto-triggering in the VSCode-style JSON files by adding the `luasnip` key](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#vs-code).